Reviews of “The Many Saints of Newark,” “The Jesus Music” and “Old Henry”

 “The Many Saints of Newark”

-(Rated R for strong violence, pervasive language, sexual content and some nudity.
-Opens in theaters on October 1 and also available on HBO Max.)
+Rated R for strong violence, pervasive language, sexual content and some nudity.
+Opens in theaters on Oct.
+1 and also available on HBO Max.

 The premise: In this prequel to the classic HBO series “The Sopranos,” creator David Chase returns to the world of his renowned characters a few decades before viewers first saw them.
 Young Anthony Soprano (played as a kid by William Ludwig and as a teen by Michael Gandolfini) is growing up just as the DiMeo crime family is beginning to lose its grip on Newark, New Jersey.
 At the center of this drama is Dickie Moltisanti (Alessandro Nivola), the uncle Anthony idolizes and the man whose influence puts him on the path to becoming the mob boss we know.